 They Can Both Be Earned at an Online Nursing School

-Earning a master’s degree no longer means driving to a campus and disrupting your schedule to attend classes.
-Instead, online education is offering a new way for working professionals like you to advance your career.
+Earning a master’s degree no longer has to mean driving to a campus and disrupting your schedule to attend classes.
+Instead, online education is offering a more convenient way for working professionals like you to advance your career.
 When you choose to earn a master’s in nursing online, you can complete your coursework right from home.
 Plus, online MSN programs let you choose when in the day you attend class, providing you with the level of flexibility you need to complete your Master of Science in Nursing while you continue to work full time.

 Walden University offers a high-quality adult gerontology nurse practitioner program online.
-Not only does Walden have both primary care and acute care adult gerontology nurse practitioner specializations through it’s MSN program, but it provides significant benefits that have helped the university become the leader in Master of Science in Nursing graduates.† For example, Walden’s MSN program is CCNE accredited, has a teaching faculty that’s 100% doctorally prepared, is partnered with over 300 leading healthcare employers and associations, and even offers an RN to MSN online option that makes it possible to skip your bachelor’s degree and go straight from RN to MSN.
+Not only does Walden have both primary care and acute care adult gerontology nurse practitioner specializations through its MSN program, but it also provides significant benefits that have helped the university become the leader in Master of Science in Nursing graduates.2 For example, Walden’s MSN program is CCNE accredited, has a didactic faculty that’s 100% doctorally prepared, is partnered with many leading healthcare employers and associations, and even offers an RN to MSN online option that makes it possible to skip your bachelor’s degree and go straight from RN to MSN.

 Whether you want to be an AG-PCNP or an AG-ACNP, online learning can make your nursing career goals a reality.
 And when it comes to online learning, Walden is top choice.

 Walden University is an accredited institution offering a Master of Science in Nursing (MSN) program with an Adult/Gerontology Primary Care Nurse Practitioner specialization and an MSN program with an Adult/Gerontology Acute Care Nurse Practitioner specialization online.
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.